Advanced Hydrogen Aerospace Technologies and Design – Online Short Course (Starts 8 October 2024) 8 October - 7 November 2024 Online

 • Infrastructure requirements for hydrogen production, transport, storage, and dispensing.

-• Cost analysis including CAPEX and OPEX for hydrogen infrastructure under different scenarios.
+• Hydrogen infrastructure costs under different scenarios.

 Potential Path Forward